cuckydev/PSXFunkin/COMPILE.md

 `make -f Makefile.xa` This will convert all the mp3s in [iso/music/](/iso/music/) to XA files that can be played by the PS1.
 This step will take a WHILE.
 Be patient!

+`make -f Makefile.cht` This will convert all the jsons in [iso/chart/](/iso/chart/) to cht files that can be played by the game.

 ## Compiling PSXFunkin
 If everything went well, you can `cd` back to the repo directory, run `make`, and it will compile the game and spit out a `funkin.ps-exe` in the same directory.